.afterme Open Container Format

 ]);

-crypto.createDecipheriv for GCM accepts the tag separately via setAuthTag(), so no rearrangement is needed — simply slice the tag and ciphertext from the wire format and pass them independently.Open-Source Decoder
+crypto.createDecipheriv for GCM accepts the tag separately via setAuthTag(), so no rearrangement is needed — simply slice the tag and ciphertext from the wire format and pass them independently.Implementing a Decoder

 Future Compatibility